Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall

-\paragraph{Quantization.} The decoding stage during LLM inference is typically memory-bound, where the key-value cache (KV cache) overhead often exceeds the size of the model weights \cite{li2024evaluating}.
-Quantization techniques compress LLMs by converting model weights, activations, or the KV cache, originally in 32-bit floating-point format, into lower-precision data types \cite{zhu-2024-surveymodelcompressionlarge}, e.g., 8-bit integer \cite{dettmers-etal-2022-8bits}.
+\paragraph{Quantization.} Quantization techniques compress LLMs by converting model weights, activations, or the KV cache into lower-precision data types \cite{zhu-2024-surveymodelcompressionlarge}.
 These techniques can be broadly categorized into two types: quantization-aware training (QAT) and post-training quantization (PTQ).
 QAT requires retraining to mitigate errors introduced by quantization, whereas PTQ facilitates the direct application of a quantized model during inference.
-Thus, PTQ is especially appealing, as it offers computational efficiency without necessitating modifications to the model architecture or training process.
-Among PTQ, weight-only quantization is the most conventional and widely adopted method \cite{wan2024efficient, zhou2024surveyefficientinferencelarge}, which effectively accelerates matrix multiplications during the decoding stage \cite{li2024evaluating}.
-Thereby, in this paper, we primarily evaluate the impact of weight-only quantization (\S\ref{subsec:quantization}) on explainability and interpretability (\S\ref{sec:evaluation}), which eliminates the need for retraining to address errors resulting from quantization. \looseness=-1
+In this paper, we primarily evaluate the impact of weight-only quantization (\S\ref{subsec:quantization}) on FKR (\S\ref{sec:evaluation}), which eliminates the need for retraining to address errors resulting from quantization.

-\paragraph{Impact of Quantization.} Recent work has extensively examined the impact of quantization on various capabilities of LLMs. \citet{marchisio-etal-2024-quantization} conduct a thorough analysis of quantized multilingual LLMs, focusing on performance degradation across languages. \citet{goncalves-strubell-2023-understanding, kirsten-etal-2024-bias} explore the emergence of bias in the outputs generated by quantized models. \citet{liu-etal-2024-emergent} find that in-context learning ability gradually declines in heavily quantized LLMs. \citet{jin-etal-2024-comprehensive} observe that models with 4-bit quantization can still retain the alignment ability.
-In our work, we explicitly explore the impact of quantization on both interpretability and explainability.\looseness=-1
+\paragraph{Impact of Quantization.} Recent work has extensively examined the impact of quantization on various capabilities of LLMs. \citet{marchisio-etal-2024-quantization} conduct a thorough analysis of quantized multilingual LLMs, focusing on performance degradation across languages. \citet{goncalves-strubell-2023-understanding, kirsten-etal-2024-bias} explore the emergence of bias in the outputs generated by quantized models. \citet{liu-etal-2024-emergent} find that in-context learning ability gradually declines in heavily quantized LLMs. \citet{jin-etal-2024-comprehensive} observe that models with 4-bit quantization can still retain the alignment ability. \citet{singh-sajjad-2025-interpreting} investigate the impact of quantization on model calibration. \citet{wang2026largelanguagemodelsexplain} explore the impact of quantization on self-explanation quality and faithfulness.
+In our work, we explicitly explore how quantization affects FKR.\looseness=-1